MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 This guide details the second option as it is more compatible with the reference architectures discussed above.

 > [!NOTE]
 > [Azure Virtual Network Manager](/azure/virtual-network-manager/overview) is a service that simplifies this process.
-When this services is Generally Available, it should be used to manage the routing.
+When this service is Generally Available, it should be used to manage the routing.

 ### Configure Gateway Subnet Routing

 To configure the Gateway Subnet Route table to forward internal traffic to the Azure Firewall, follow this process:
-1. Create a new Route Table:
+1. Create a new Route Table.
 1. Navigate to **Create a Route Table** in the Azure Portal.
 1. Place the Route Table in a Resource Group, select a Region and Name.
 1. Select **Review and Create** and then **Create**.